klust/SupercomputersForStarters/docs/C02_Processors/C02_S06_Shared_memory.md

 This uniform memory access design does have a flaw though:
 The more processors you try to link this way, the harder and less economical it becomes to have uniform memory access.
-The limit seems to be at around 8 to 16 cores, though some CPU manufacturers have succeeded in going further while still giving a near uniform access of all CPUs to all memory.
+For a long time, the limit seemed to be at around 8 to 16 cores, though the very high core number packages on the market today do succeed in offering a near uniform memory access to all cores.
 The connection to the memory does tend to become a bottleneck in such designs (and there are other bottlenecks also that are far too complicated to discuss in this short course).